hmrc/binding-tariff-trader-frontend/README.md

 Go to http://localhost:9000/binding-tariff-application/

 You will be redirected to the Auth Stub.
-Make sure you pick `Affinity=Organisation` and Submit.
+In the Enrolments section add:
+Key: `HMRC-CUS-ORG`
+Identifier name: `EORINumber`
+Identifier value: any string or eori

 ##### Running with Service Manager